Blog Posts

 Categorize product data into your product taxonomy

 Potential customers being able to find the exact products they’re looking for in a search is one of the best ways to keep them from getting frustrated and leaving your site without buying.
 If a user is searching a “Fresh Food” section looking for bread products that only exist in “Baking” they won’t find what they want in a timely manner.
-While the bread products are categorized correctly they don’t align well with buyer intent and lead to a reduction in sales.
+While the bread products are categorized correctly they don’t align well with buyer intent and lead to a reduction in sales & average order value.

 No potential buyer wants to view a product and see the wrong product title or model number based on what they see in the image.
 They also probably don’t want to read the description and feel even more confused because it’s too short or too confusing.
 Earning the trust of your buyers is a key part of building a strong brand and data integrity is a place to start.